On-Page Search Engine Optimization Is A Basic Requirement To Improve Google Ranking

 This is a description of your web page shown by search engines on their index to potential visitors to your website.
 Make this something that provides value to a potential visitor who might click the link to your web page and has found you via a specific user query.

 The meta description does not necessarily help you rank in SERPs but keywords from user queries are highlighted and can help your CTRs (clickthrough rate) if you use them optimally.
 A higher CTR indicates to Google that you are a good source of information for the search query.
 Even if your ranking on Google search is lower than a competitor but you command a higher CTR, it helps Google realize that your website listing is a more relevant search result (for the query) and this helps improve your search ranking.
 Meta descriptions should be brief, descriptive and unique to every page.
-With the new Google update in December 2017, 320 characters is the ideal length for the meta description in 2018.

 Note – It is very easy to copy-paste the same meta title and meta description across a range of pages on a website or worse yet, to not have a meta title and or meta description; we have all done it.

 DO NOT DO THIS – Not only will it confuse search engines but it will also negatively effect your search rankings for pages where you actually have relevant content as it will make individual pages harder to rank due to the inability of your audience (potential website visitors) to differentiate pages based on their unique descriptions.